 More detail on the charges

-The aim is to be able to deploy increasing amounts of capital whilst maintaining the quality of its investment approach and meet the challenge of identifying some of the most promising companies.
-Moreover, the scale of Octopus Ventures is likely to attract enhanced deal flow when compared with other EIS offers.
+The team is well structured around five specialist “pods” or sub-teams, each covering a specific sector.
+This should facilitate the deployment of increasing amounts of capital whilst maintaining the quality of its investment approach and meeting the challenge of identifying some of the most promising companies.
+Moreover, the scale of Octopus Ventures is likely to attract enhanced deal flow compared with other EIS offers.

-The service comes with a success-based charging structure: the annual management charge with respect to each investee company (not the whole portfolio) only becomes payable if and when a profitable exit is achieved.
+The Fund comes with a success-based charging structure: the annual management charge with respect to each investee company (not the whole portfolio) only becomes payable if and when a profitable exit is achieved.

 The exposure to high-growth companies may appeal to wealthy investors seeking to complement a wider investment portfolio.
-The familiarity and similarity to Octopus Titan VCT may also appeal to experienced VCT investors considering more concentrated and higher-risk EIS investments for the first time.
+The familiarity and similarity to Octopus Titan VCT may also appeal to experienced VCT investors considering more concentrated and higher-risk EIS investments.